GloBee-Official/android-sdk/GUIDE.md

 }.execute(clientToken);
 ```

-This class inherits from `BitPay` so you can use all the methods of the [BitPay Java Client Library](https://github.com/bitpay/java-bitpay-client).
+This class inherits from `BitPay` so you can use all the methods of the [GloBee Java Client Library](https://github.com/GloBee-Official/java-bitpay-client).

 #### Using promises: